Orgy of the Dead: Production and casting

+Orgy of the Dead is an example of a "nudie-cutie" film, a genre of narrative-based films featuring female nudity.
+Such films were an evolution of earlier films, which featured striptease performances and burlesque shows.
+These predecessors mostly depicted actual stage performances, sometimes attached to a frame story.

-Apostolof was attracted to the project, because the film was "relatively very inexpensive" to produce and direct.
+Apostolof was attracted to Orgy of the Dead because the film was "relatively very inexpensive" to produce and direct.

 The film's graveyard prologue is a recreation of the opening scene from Wood's then-unreleased 1958 film Night of the Ghouls.
 Originally, Wood titled the film's script Night of the Ghouls, as he did not expect the 1958 film to ever be released.
 The film also had a working title, Ghoulies.

 The action begins when a young couple, Bob (William Bates) and Shirley (sexploitation actress Pat Barrington, billed as Pat Barringer) survive a car crash only to find themselves tied to posts in a misty cemetery, where they are forced to watch dead spirits dance for the Emperor of the Night played by Criswell (best known for Plan 9 from Outer Space).
 Criswell reprises his role from the earlier film.
-Wood convinced Apostolof to cast his friend Criswell in the film.
+Wood persuaded Apostolof to cast his friend Criswell in the film.
 His lines were written on cue cards, which he had difficulty reading because he wasn't wearing his glasses.

 Ten striptease performances by topless dancers outfitted in various motifs comprise most of this movie.
 The Wolf Man (wearing a very obvious mask, with the actor's bare neck visible below the bottom of the mask) and the Mummy are also tossed in for comic relief.
 Barrington doubles as the blond Golden Girl (inspired by Shirley Eaton in Goldfinger) while her red-headed "Shirley" character watches her perform.
 The dancing has been described as awkward and wooden, probably exacerbated by Apostolof firing the dance coordinator during the shooting of the film.